 What is the usual procedure for warning nearby residents that a blast is imminent?

 - End of blasting

-In general, we plan on performing about one blast per work day.
-The schedule, however, may vary depending on the progress of the work
+In general, we plan on performing one blast per work day.
+The schedule, however, may vary depending on the progress of the work.

 Will residents feel vibrations and hear noise?